kellerza/sunsynk/www/docs/guide/deployment-options.md

 |              2              |              Green               |     A/D+      |
 |              3              |           Orange-White           |      GND      |

-### USB-to-RS485 adaptors
+## USB-to-RS485 adaptors

 1. Wave USB-to-RS485 [example](https://www.robotics.org.za/W17286)

    This is my preferred adaptor.
 It includes a GND and lightning/ESD protection, TVS diodes and a resettable fuse.

-   Wave also has a RS485-to-Ethernet module. (not tested)
+   Wave also has a RS485-to-Ethernet module. (which does not work!)

    <img src="https://github.com/kellerza/sunsynk/raw/main/images/usb-wave-rs485.jpg" width="55%">

-1. USB-to-RS485 adaptor with cable [example](https://www.robotics.org.za/index.php?route=product/product&product_id=5947)
+2. USB-to-RS485 adaptor with cable [example](https://www.robotics.org.za/index.php?route=product/product&product_id=5947)

    Includes a GND and TVS diode and USB self recovery options.